 Before you can join the Plan, you must complete an application to participate in the Plan.
 The application includes your personal choices for each of the benefits which are being offered under the Plan.
-You must also authorize us to set some of your earnings aside in order to pay for the benefits you have elected.
+You must also authorize us to set some of your earnings aside in order to pay for a portion of the benefits you have elected.